Haberfield

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Public transport analysis shows 60 active stops operating in Haberfield, serving a mix of bus routes.
-These stops are served by 29 individual routes, collectively providing 2,995 weekly passenger trips.
-Transport accessibility is rated excellent, with residents typically located 152 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Car remains dominant at 77%, followed by bus at 6% and walking at 6%.
+Public transport analysis indicates 60 active transport stops operating in Haberfield, comprising a mix of buses.
+These stops are serviced by 29 individual routes, collectively providing 2,995 weekly passenger trips.
+Transport accessibility is rated excellent, with residents typically located 152 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward.
+Car remains the dominant mode of transport at 77%, with 6% by bus and 6% walking.
 Vehicle ownership averages 1.4 per dwelling, above the regional average.

-According to the 2021 Census, 56.0% of residents work from home, which may reflect COVID-19 conditions.
-Service frequency averages 427 trips per day across all routes, equating to approximately 49 weekly trips per stop.
+According to the 2021 Census, a high 56.0% of residents work from home, which may reflect COVID-19 conditions.
+Service frequency averages 427 trips per day across all routes, equating to approximately 49 weekly trips per individual stop.

 Frequently Asked Questions - Transport